mathewlowry/myhub-gpt/MyHub on the ATmosphere.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

 - changes in this version:
-	- significantly shortened, rewritten to reflect more recent ideas
+	- credible exit emphasised,
+	- took out AI4Communities (too speculative)
 - version control
-    - this is version: 3
+    - this is version: 4
     - this is the current version: [[MyHub on the ATmosphere]]
-    - here is the previous version: [[MyHub on the ATmosphere 2]]
+    - here is the previous version: [[MyHub on the ATmosphere 3]]